rahil627/my-programming-stuff/langs/programming-languages.md

   - smart pointers (3 kinds) that generally delete themselves once the last reference falls out of scope
     - this just makes it even more complex!! :( why worry about references and 3 kinds of smart pointers and raw pointers, when you can worry about raw pointers?
   - header files are also annoying
-  - adds "standard library" including strings to C (before they were an array of "char"s)
+  - adds "standard library" including strings to C (before they were an array of "char"s!)
   - adds generics ("templates"), enums, and other now basic features..
   - loved/hated, mostly hated, i think
-  - strange development cycle, wherein cults choose which version they prefer the most (C++14, C++20, etc.)
-  - also a problem of multiple compilers, each of which only work for certain version or certain features?? (gcc, vs, dev-cpp, etc.)
+  - also a problem of multiple compilers, each of which only work for certain version or certain features?? (gcc vs clang)
-  - segfaults, blue screen of deaths
   - this first reddit thread illustrates the terrible flaws of C++
     - https://www.reddit.com/r/rust/comments/4yz59h/cc_interop/